-- Continue to have nausea or vomiting at home and medicines are not helpful
+- Continue to have nausea or vomiting at home and medications are not helpful.

 - Cannot drink fluids or start eating again

-- Cannot urinate after 8 to 12 hours
+- Cannot urinate after eight to 12 hours

-- Develop a skin rash
+- Develop a skin rash.

-- Have fever
+- Have a fever.

-- Have increasing redness at the site of your procedure
+- Have increasing redness at the site of your procedure.